Arabic Fiction

 Meanwhile, the vizier regrouped his forces and set up camp on the Jaddin plain in preparation for a major battle.

 Horror stories had come from villages in the Bekaa Valley, where homes had been looted, more than three hundred women had been raped after being chased through the orchards, and entire villages had been burned to the ground.
-And as if this weren’t enough, the governors and viziers had turned a blind eye to these atrocities in order to appease their soldiers, who were strangers in those parts.
+And as if this weren’t enough, the governors and viziers had turned a blind eye to these atrocities to appease their soldiers, who were strangers in those parts.

 When Daher heard Sheikh Hussein’s plea for help one day, he’d jumped on his horse and headed for Bi‘na, certain that his father had gone there before him.
 In fact, however, his father hadn’t heard Sheikh Hussein’s call for help until after the town was already surrounded, and by the time he attempted to reach the town, the situation of those trying to penetrate the blockade was far worse than that of the people under siege.